VasantLong/cet6-recorder/README.md

 2. **Chart**: Use the dropdown to switch metrics (e.g., view only "Writing" trends).
 3. **Manage**: Export data to CSV or clear history.

+### Dark Mode

+The application supports dark mode which can be toggled using the moon/sun icon in the top navigation bar.
+The theme preference is saved in local storage and persists between sessions.

+## ☁️ Cloud Sync

+The application supports cloud synchronization through Supabase.
+To enable this feature:

+1. Create a Supabase project at [https://supabase.io](https://supabase.io/)
+2. Set up authentication and database tables according to the project requirements
+3. Add your Supabase credentials to the `.env` file
+4. Sign in to the application to start syncing your data

 ## 🤝 Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request.